This website uses cookies. See our privacy page before proceeding further.

-The Essex Reformatory School for Boys was located at Harlow Tye in the parish of Harlow.
 It was seen by some Victorians as a possible solution to juvenile crime.
 Opened and certified by the Home Office in December 1856 [1], its aim was to deal with the 'wild young criminals of the county'.
-Boys convicted of crime could be sent to the reformatory, or after they had served their sentence, would be sent to the school.
-Consisting of a former farm house and 40 acres of land, in the school boys were subject to discipline and hard work - both in the classroom and on the fields.
+Boys convicted of crime could be sent direct to the reformatory, or after they had served their sentence they would then be sent to the school.

 Until its closure in 1879 it was reported that 212 boys [2] passed through its doors.
-It closed because boys were being sent to the new Industrial Schools instead and therefore school was running at a loss.
+It closed because boys were being sent to the new Industrial Schools instead and therefore the school was running at a loss.

 Below is a report on the Reformatory School from the Essex Almanac for 1865.